 Best Practices for Securing Your Virtual Classroom

-To prevent unwanted or random people in your meeting follow these 11 tips:
+To prevent unwanted or random people in your meeting follow these 11 steps.

 It's important that you're running the most recent version of Zoom.
 This ensures that you have the most updated controls when hosting or joining a meeting.
 Zoom also includes many security fixes in these patches.